England. Change location

 Being an unpaid carer for a friend or family member can place huge demands on the lives of carers.

-If you are, or have recently been, an unpaid carer, our Carers' Scholarship could allow you to study an OU qualification for free.
+If you are or have recently been an unpaid carer, our Carers' Scholarship could allow you to study an OU undergraduate qualification for free.

 Being an unpaid carer

-As a carer, you may have seen impacts on your school progress, on your ability to stick to a timetable, and may even find you need to change career to find employment that works around your caring responsibilities.
+As a carer, you may have seen impacts on your school progress and your ability to stick to a timetable.
+You may even need to change careers to find employment that works around your caring responsibilities.
 At the OU, we’re here to help put higher education back within your grasp with our flexible study arrangements.

 What are the Carers' Scholarships?

-The Open University’s Carers' Scholarship is the very first of its kind in the UK.
-We have already provided the equivalent of 110 full Open University scholarships to carers so that they get the chance to study, develop their sense of identity outside of caring and retrain towards seeking new employment.
-We aim to make a further 20 scholarships available in the 2023/2024 academic year, with six scholarships reserved for applicants aged 25 and under.
+The Open University’s Carers' Scholarship is the first of its kind in the UK.
+We have already provided the equivalent of 130 full Open University scholarships to carers so that they get the chance to study, develop their sense of identity outside of caring and retrain towards seeking new employment.
+We aim to make a further 10 scholarships available in the 2024/2025 academic year, with three scholarships reserved for applicants aged 25 and under.

 A scholarship covers OU undergraduate credit-bearing modules and qualifications, paying for the full tuition cost of your qualification, up to 120 credits each seasonal academic year and 360 credits in total.